If you suffer from chronic pain, learn how healing your body-mind-soul issues can help!

 Pain is a phenomenon that cannot always be adequately described.
 A patient will often use metaphors to describe her pain.
 William Croft (1993), describes the phenomenon very well when he says, "This universal and basic area of human experience is totally dependent on language, since subjective painful sensations of different people cannot be observed, verified or compared except through their verbalization."
 (The Role of Domains in the Interpretation of Metaphors and Metonymies.
 In Cognitive Linguistics 4, pp. 335–370.)

-If you are a sufferer of chronic pain, in any form, body, mind or soul, I would highly encourage you to sit quietly, breathe deeply, and ask your self these questions.
+If you are a sufferer of chronic pain, in any form, body, mind or soul, I would highly encourage you to sit quietly, breathe deeply, and ask yourself these questions.
 Light a candle for your soul, so that it can seek the path to Light.
-Do my heart meditation first to open your heart to receive the messages that your body has to say to you.
-You can access my heart meditation for free, by subscribing to my monthly newsletter, Body Moments ~ In the Moment with Your Body, and in the confirmation email, click on the back issues.
-Look for the heart meditation in the December, 2010 issue.
+Do my heart opening meditation first to open your heart to receive the messages that your body has to say to you.

 We are all gifted with complex neurological and hormonal connections that allow the focus on one aspect of ourselves to influence the other aspect of ourselves.
 Our emotional and spiritual state will always affect our physical state.